 - Existing or planned drainage and flood control capital improvement projects: Call Stormwater Management at 480-312-2500, send an e-mail to firstname.lastname@example.org, or call Capital Project Management at 480-312-7250

 - For the Mosquito Hotline (24 hours): call Maricopa County Environmental Services at 602-506-6616

 - For flooding within Maricopa County: call 602-506-1501

 3.Where can I get information about Flood Insurance Requirements?

-- Scottsdale participates in the National Flood Insurance Program, therefore, coverage is available to owners and renters of insurable property (buildings and/or its contents).
-For more information call Scottsdale's Floodplain and Stormwater Management staff at 480-312-7696 or send a fax to 480-312-4000, or send e-mail to email@example.com
+- Scottsdale participates in the National Flood Insurance Program, therefore, coverage is available to owners and renters of insurable property (buildings and/or their contents).
+For more information call Scottsdale's Stormwater Management staff at 480-312-2500 or send an e-mail to email@example.com

 - The National Flood Insurance Program (NFIP) is administered nationally by the Federal Emergency Management Agency (FEMA).
 For more information on FEMA and the NFIP click here.